 - 3 Teaspoons of sugar with half cup of water

-Avoid the urge to eat your favourite sugary snacks when you have hypoglycaemia (low blood glucose) as you may overeat and cause a spike in your blood glucose levels.
+Avoid the urge to eat your favourite sugary snacks when you have hypoglycaemia (low blood glucose) as you may over treat your hypoglycaemia and cause a spike in your blood glucose levels.

 Myth 8: Fat does not matter, so I can ignore the fat content in my meals

 A large amount of fat keeps blood glucose levels elevated for a longer period of time, making it difficult to keep levels within the desirable range as it slows down the digestion of carbohydrates.
-Too much saturated fat may also lead to potential weight gain and cardiovascular (heart) disease.
+Fat provides twice as much calories than carbohydrate and protein (gram for gram).
+Thus, too much fat could contribute to weight gain.
+Too much saturated fat may lead to undesirable lipid profiles, increasing your risk of cardiovascular disease.

 Myth 9: People with diabetes shouldn’t eat fruits

 People with diabetes should still eat all kinds of fruit, as they are rich sources of antioxident vitamins, minerals and fibre.
-Eat 1 serving of fresh fruit per meal, and avoid fruit juices.
+Consume 2 portions of fresh fruit a day, and avoid fruit juices.

 Myth 10: Losing weight will definitely cure my diabetes